 For detailed course descriptions please see the Genetics Curriculum page.

 Length: 18 weeks

-You will be assigned to clinical placement site(s) through Michener’s Office for Clinical Education.
-This process begins with an information session in the first semester of your program.
+You will be assigned to a clinical placement site(s) through Michener’s Office for Clinical Education.
+This process begins with an information session in the second semester of your program.

 You may be placed in more than one clinical site during your clinical placement period, based on the required clinical competencies for your program and the range of services at the clinical sites.